Institute For Vision Research, New York City

 The Institute for Vision Research was founded by Drs.
 Ali and Selenow in 1990.
 Our involvement in such research has kept us at the forefront of technological innovations, enabling us to provide advanced services to our patients well before most other doctors.

 Our newly renovated research facility is located in the same building as the Manhattan Vision Associates clinic.
-Currently, the Institute for Vision Research is performing clinical research for myopia-control spectacles in partnership with Kubota Vision Inc.
+The Institute for Vision Research has performed clinical research for myopia-control spectacles.

 What is Myopia?